-In general, the maximum allowed acquisition frame rate can be limited by three factors:
+In general, the maximum allowed acquisition frame rate for your camera can be limited by three factors:

-- The amount of time it takes to read an acquired frame out of the imaging sensor and into the camera's frame buffer.
+- The amount of time it takes to read the data for an acquired image (known as a frame) from the image sensor to the frame buffer.
 This time varies depending on the height of the frame.
-Frames with a smaller height take less time to read out of the sensor.
-The frame height is determined by the camera's AOI Height settings. - The exposure time for acquired frames.
+Shorter frames take less time to read out of the sensor.
+The frame height is determined by the camera's AOI settings. - The exposure time for acquired frames.
 If you use very long exposure times, you can acquire fewer frames per second. - The amount of time that it takes to transmit an acquired frame from the camera to your host PC.
 The amount of time needed to transmit a frame depends on the bandwidth assigned to the camera.